CSolution Project Format

 Directory Control

-The following nodes control the directory structure for the application.
+The following nodes control the application's directory structure.

 output-dirs:

-Allows to control the directory structure for build output files and temporary files.
+Allows control of the directory structure for building output files and temporary files.

 Notes